-- 6.3.8 Recovery of penalties imposed on the Authority by the Board of Inland Revenue, the Contributions Agency, HM Revenue and Customs, Teachers Pensions, the Environment Agency or regulatory authorities, as a result of school negligence; - 6.3.9 Correction of the Authority's errors in calculating charges to a budget share; - 6.3.10 Additional transport costs incurred by the Authority arising from decisions by the governing body on the length of the school day, and failure to notify the Authority of non-pupil days resulting in unnecessary transport costs; - 6.3.11 Legal and other costs which are incurred by the Authority because the governing body did not accept the advice of the Authority; - 6.3.12 Costs of necessary health and safety training for staff employed by the Authority, where funding for training had been delegated but the necessary training had not been carried out; - 6.3.13 Compensation paid to a lender where a school enters into a contract for borrowing beyond its legal powers, and the contract is of no effect; - 6.3.14 Cost of work done in respect of teacher pension remittance and records for schools using non-authority payroll contractors, the charge to be the minimum needed to meet the cost of the Authority's compliance with its statutory obligations; - 6.3.15 Costs incurred by the Authority in securing provision specified in a statement of SEN where the governing body of a school fails to secure such provision despite the delegation of funds in respect of low cost high incidence SEN and / or specific funding for a pupil with High Needs; - 6.3.16 Costs incurred by the Authority due to submission by the school of incorrect data; - 6.3.17 Recovery of amounts spent from specific grants on ineligible purposes; - 6.3.18 Costs incurred by the Authority as a result of the governing body being in breach of the terms of a contract; - 6.3.19 Costs incurred by the Authority or another school as a result of a school withdrawing from a cluster arrangement, for example where this has funded staff providing services across the cluster.
+- 6.3.8 Recovery of penalties imposed on the Authority by the Board of Inland Revenue, the Contributions Agency, HM Revenue and Customs, Teachers Pensions, the Environment Agency or regulatory authorities, as a result of school negligence; - 6.3.9 Correction of the Authority's errors in calculating charges to a budget share; - 6.3.10 Additional transport costs incurred by the Authority arising from decisions by the governing body on the length of the school day, and failure to notify the Authority of non-pupil days resulting in unnecessary transport costs; - 6.3.11 Legal and other costs which are incurred by the Authority because the governing body did not accept the advice of the Authority; - 6.3.12 Costs of necessary health and safety training for staff employed by the Authority, where funding for training had been delegated but the necessary training had not been carried out; - 6.3.13 Compensation paid to a lender where a school enters into a contract for borrowing beyond its legal powers, and the contract is of no effect; - 6.3.14 Cost of work done in respect of teacher pension remittance and records for schools using non-authority payroll contractors, the charge to be the minimum needed to meet the cost of the Authority's compliance with its statutory obligations; - 6.3.15 Costs incurred by the Authority in securing provision specified in an Education, Health and Care Plan (EHCP) where the governing body of a school fails to secure such provision despite the delegation of funds in respect of low cost high incidence SEN and / or specific funding for a pupil with High Needs; - 6.3.16 Costs incurred by the Authority due to submission by the school of incorrect data; - 6.3.17 Recovery of amounts spent from specific grants on ineligible purposes; - 6.3.18 Costs incurred by the Authority as a result of the governing body being in breach of the terms of a contract; - 6.3.19 Costs incurred by the Authority or another school as a result of a school withdrawing from a cluster arrangement, for example where this has funded staff providing services across the cluster. - 6.3.20 Costs incurred by the authority in administering admissions appeals, where the local authority is the admissions authority and the funding for admission appeals has been delegated to all schools as part of their formula allocation.